dssste/NvimNvrEditor/README.md

 Go to Edit > Preferences > External Tools and select any ```nvim``` executable.
 This file is not invoked; it's simply used to inform the editor that our package will handle code editors.
 If locating the actual ```nvim``` executable is troublesome, you can create an empty file called ```nvim``` and point the editor to it.
 Under the hood, we run the nvr command, so make sure that the command is accessible.

 ### Setting Up Nvim
 There is not much to set up as long as you get the LSP stuff working.
-Omnisharp works fine for me.
-Highly recommand deselecting all in ```Generate .csproj files for``` to keep your sln small and let [omnisharp-extended-lsp.nvim](https://github.com/Hoffs/omnisharp-extended-lsp.nvim) cover external locations.
+Both Omnisharp and [Roslyn](https://github.com/seblyng/roslyn.nvim) should work.